Skip to main content

 • Verify the serve token

-• Confirm the event order is valid per the event ladder
+• Confirm the event order is valid per the lifecycle

 • Use callbacks for optimization and budget management